syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Export-as-image.md

 ---
 layout: post
-title: PDF to image conversion in Xamarin Pdf Viewer control | Syncfusion
+title: Exporting as image in Xamarin Pdf Viewer control | Syncfusion
 description: Learn here all about PDF to image conversion support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: xamarin
 control: SfPdfViewer
 documentation: ug
 ---

-# PDF to image conversion in Xamarin Pdf Viewer (SfPdfViewer)
+# Exporting as image in Xamarin Pdf Viewer (SfPdfViewer)

 The PdfViewerControl allows users to export the pages of a PDF document as image streams using the `ExportAsImage` and `ExportAsImageAsync` method.
 The resultant image streams can be saved as image files in the local storage.